Waste Tire Permitting

 Questions

-Contact Robin Green for general compliance issues, John Arnett for questions about financial assurance, or Jamie Nielsen for questions about the Applicant Disclosure Statement contained within the waste tire facility registration form.
+Robin Green for general compliance issues, or Adler Hulsey for questions about the Applicant Disclosure Statement contained within the waste tire facility registration form or questions about financial assurance.
 All of the above may also be reached by telephone at (502) 564-6716.